Ameeba Chat

 Yes.
 Communication in Ameeba is protected with modern encryption, and core messaging and file workflows are designed around end-to-end encrypted delivery to the intended people and devices.

-Ameeba Chat is built to give you a more private place to share sensitive conversations, drafts, and ideas with less exposure to public systems.
+Ameeba Chat is built to give you an encrypted place to share sensitive conversations, drafts, and ideas with less exposure to public systems.
 It is designed for communication that should stay with the people involved instead of becoming broadly exposed.

 No. Ameeba does not log, store, or associate IP addresses with your account, alias, or communication sessions.

 Ameeba does not store phone numbers, emails, contacts, or personal profiles as part of the core identity model.
-It is built around encrypted identifiers and private communication instead.
+It is built around encrypted identifiers and protected communication instead.

 If you lose your device, your encrypted data remains protected.
 Recovery and continuity depend on your Ameeba authentication and access setup.